sxht4/MIPS-Edu-Game/testScripts/README.md

 # Unit Test Scripts Examples

-Author: Hanzhang Bai
+Author: Hanzhang Bai and Sai Cao

-Email address: `hbai [at] buffalo [dot] edu`

-~~Under development since I need to understand these documentation.
-I will put a few demos in this README when I finish setting them up.~~
+Updated on 03 March 2019

-## Writing your first test
+## Writing your first test case
-1.export your test class or function or varibles in the file.
+1.Export your test class, function, or varibles in the file.

-exmpale:
+Exmpale:

 ```javascript
 class Foo {